chsrtian/plant_speices_classification/README.md

 ---

-*This project was developed as part of a university coursework requirement.
+*This project was developed as part of our coursework requirement CSC120.
 The classification model was built and trained using [Google Teachable Machine](https://teachablemachine.withgoogle.com/).*